-Now we look why the above source outputs 20 pt, not 15 pt.
+Now we look why the above source outputs 15 pt.

-- 1. The ideographic full stop "° " is converted to its vertical form "°" (U+FE12), by vert feature. - 2.
-The character class of "°" is zero, hence its width is fullwidth. - 3.
-The character class of "漢", hence its width is fullwidth. - 4. \inhibitglue makes that no glue will be inserted between "。" and "漢". - 5.
-Hence the width of hbox equals to 20 pt.
+- 1. The character "'L'" is converted to its half width form "L" by hwid feature. - 2.
+According to the JFM, the character class of "t" is 2000, hence its width is halfwidth. - 3.
+The character class of "漢" is zero, hence its width is fullwidth. - 4.
+Hence the width of hbox equals to 15 pt.

-This example shows that the character class of a character is determined after applying font features by luaotfload.
+This example shows that the character class of a character is generally determined after applying font features by luaotfload.

-However, a starred specificaion like "'、 \'" changes the rule.
+However, ...
 Consider the following input: